 - intense pain or discomfort after eating

-People with achalasia can also experience regurgitation or backflow.
-However, these can be symptoms of other gastrological conditions such as acid reflux.
+You might also have regurgitation or backflow.
+However, these can be symptoms of other gastrointestinal conditions such as acid reflux.

-Doctors often suspect achalasia in patients who have trouble swallowing both solids and liquids, particularly when this problem gets worse over time.
+Your doctor might suspect you have achalasia if you have trouble swallowing both solids and liquids, particularly if it gets worse over time.

-To diagnose achalasia, doctors may use esophageal manometry.
-This involves having a tube placed in your esophagus while you swallow.
-The tube records the muscle activity and makes certain everything is working correctly.
-An X-ray, or similar exam, of your esophagus may also be used to diagnose this condition.
+An X-ray or similar exam of your esophagus may also be helpful in diagnosing this condition.
 Other doctors prefer to perform an endoscopy.
-In this procedure, a small camera is put into the esophagus to look for problems.
+In this procedure, your doctor will insert a tube with a small camera on the end into your esophagus to look for problems.

-Most achalasia treatments involve the lower esophageal sphincter.
-Several types of treatment can be used to either temporarily reduce your symptoms or permanently alter the function of the valve.
+Most achalasia treatments involve your LES.
+Several types of treatment can either temporarily reduce your symptoms or permanently alter the function of the valve.

 The first line of treatment is often oral medications.
-Nitrates or calcium channel blockers can help to relax the sphincter so food can pass through it more easily.
-Doctors might also use Botox to relax the sphincter.
+Nitrates or calcium channel blockers can help relax the sphincter so food can pass through it more easily.
+Your doctors might also use Botox to relax the sphincter.

-To treat achalasia more permanently, doctors can either dilate the sphincter or alter it.
-Dilation is typically done by inserting a balloon into the esophagus and inflating it.
+To treat achalasia more permanently, your doctors can either dilate the sphincter or alter it.
+Dilation typically involves inserting a balloon into your esophagus and inflating it.
 This stretches out the sphincter and helps your esophagus function better.
 However, sometimes dilation tears the sphincter.
 If this happens, you may need additional surgery to repair it.

-Esophagomyotomy is a type of surgery used to help people with achalasia.
-Doctors use a large or small incision to access the sphincter and carefully alter it to allow better flow into the stomach.
+Esophagomyotomy is a type of surgery that can help you if you have achalasia.
+Your doctor will use a large or small incision to access the sphincter and carefully alter it to allow better flow into the stomach.
 The great majority of esophagomyotomy procedures are successful.
-However, some patients have problems afterward with gastroesophageal reflux disease (GERD), where stomach acid backs up into the esophagus.
+However, some patients have problems afterward with gastroesophageal reflux disease (GERD).
+If you have GERD, your stomach acid backs up into your esophagus.
 This can cause heartburn.

-Unfortunately, if a dilation procedure doesn’t work the first time, surgery may be needed.
+Surgery may be necessary if a dilation procedure doesn’t work the first time.
 Usually, the chance of success decreases with each successive dilation.
-Therefore, doctors will often seek alternatives if several dilations are not successful.
+Therefore, your doctor will probably seek alternatives if several dilations are unsuccessful.